John Semple (architect)

-John Semple (1801–1882) was an Irish Architect who worked for the Board of First Fruits and designed such churches as Monkstown Church, Dublin and St. Marys Chapel of Ease, Dublin.
+John Semple, also known as John Semple junior, (1801–1882) was an Irish architect who worked for the Board of First Fruits and designed such churches as Monkstown Church, Dublin and St. Marys Chapel of Ease, Dublin.
 He is noted for being ahead of his time in his style of architecture.

+Family

-He was the eldest son of John Semple (1763–1840) and grandson of John Semple (d 1784) as well as the grand-nephew of George Semple.
+He was the eldest son of architect and engineer, John Semple senior (1763–1840), and Mary Russell.
+He was born in 1800 or 1801.
+He was the grandson of John Semple (died 1784) as well as the grand-nephew of George Semple.
+Other relatives included the stuccodors Patrick and Edward (fl.
+1760) and carpenter and treasurer of Dublin freemasons, William (died 1813).

-His father worked for the Board of First Fruits and it is believed that he received his training from his father and in 1823-4 was taken into partnership with his father to the board.
+Semple married Harriet Cuppaidge in 1832, and the couple had at least 8 children.
+He died at his son, John George's house, on 15 October 1882, following a fall.